vitaut/vitaut.net/_posts/2013-09-07-integer-to-string-conversion-in-cplusplus.md

 **Update 3:**
-Inspired by a lesson learned from Alexandrescu's talk that "no work is less work than some work" I've come with a faster method of integer to string conversion.
+Inspired by a lesson learned from Alexandrescu's talk that "no work is less work than some work" I've come up with a faster method of integer to string conversion.
 Unlike other methods it does one pass over the digits.
 All other methods I know do two passes and can be divided into two categories:

 1. Count digits (pass 1), then convert digits to chars writing from the end of the buffer (pass 2).